-The Seminary Librarian is usually available for reference inquiries during regular seminary business hours.
-You may email reference questions to reference@lancasterseminary.edu, or submit a question through the library's website.
+- The Seminary Librarian is usually available for reference inquiries during regular seminary business hours.
+Circulation staff are also available to answer questions during the library's hours of operation. - You may email reference questions to reference@lancasterseminary.edu, or submit a question through the library's website.
 Under most circumstances these will be answered within 24 hours or one business day.